How To Prepare Your Game For Localization: Step-By-Step Guide (part 1)

 Languages: Ensure that you have been specific enough with which languages you wish to translate your game into.
-If you just asked for Chinese then most LSPs Game Localization Project Managers will ask which flavour you desire.
-However if you haven’t researched which you need in advance, then this will delay kicking off the game translation (obviously).
+If you asked for Chinese, then most LSPs game localization project managers will ask which flavor you desire - Traditional or Simplified.
+However, if you haven’t researched which you need in advance, then this will delay kicking off the game translation (obviously).

 Overview: Tell the game translator about the title, the game genre, who the main protagonist is, what the aim is, etc.